airbrake/airbrake-js/README.md

 ### Source map

-In order to enable source map support you have to specify path to the source map file according to the [source map specification](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit#heading=h.lmz475t4mvbx).
-For example, airbrake.min.js has following line:
+In order to enable source map support you have to specify the path to the source map file according to the [source map specification](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit#heading=h.lmz475t4mvbx).
+For example, airbrake.min.js has the following line:

 ```js
 //# sourceMappingURL=airbrake.min.map
 ```

-*Please note* that Airbrake backend downloads source map file in order to process backtrace.
-This means that source map should be publicly accessible via HTTP.
+*Please note* that the Airbrake backend downloads the source map file to process the backtrace.
+This means that the source map should be publicly accessible via HTTP.
 So, for example, don't expect source map support to work on your local webserver running on `localhost`.

 Custom source map URLs are supported by assigning a special property of `notice.context` called `sourceMaps`.
-The keys of the `sourceMaps` object represent shell filename pattern and the values are URLs of your source maps.
+The keys of the `sourceMaps` object represent shell filename patterns and the values are URLs of your source maps.

 ```js
 airbrake.addFilter(function(notice) {